 Encourage support of local food system.

-Educate consumers on the benefits of locally produced food, especially youth and low income populations.
+Educate consumers on the benefits of locally produced food.

 Promote active living through physical activity, active transportation, and recreation.

 Right This Way is a 10 week, team-based, holistic wellness challenge that is offered to organizations participating in Wellpowered Worksites (a program offered through Cheshire Medical Center).
 Right This Way uses science backed behavior change techniques to form wellness habits that produce lasting results, and unlike other “canned” wellness programs, Right This Way is specifically developed based off of participant feedback, giving each individual the unique opportunity to help develop a program that feels both authentic and effective.
 Throughout the summer, local organizations compete against one another to see who will claim the top spot on the Right This Way leaderboard- and have a little fun along the way!
 Participants earn points and improve their health by completing the 6 Right This Way wellness habits each day.
 Participants also receive fun weekly mini-challenges and giveaways to help keep them motivated throughout the 10 week challenge!

 Harvest of the Month (HOM) is a farm-to-school campaign that provides ready-to-use materials for the classroom, cafeteria, and community designed to promote the use of local, seasonal foods.
 This program is specifically tailored for teachers, food service professionals, school nurses, parents, farmers, after-school coordinators, and community members.
 HOM provides the opportunity for presenters to collaborate with students, parents, and retail outlets—all of whom are striving to promote healthy food choices.